English Language Proficiency

 For more information on this requirement, please review Graduate School policy at this link: Non-native English Speakers.

-Graduate Teaching Fellowship (GTF): Please note that these options only clear your English language proficiency requirement for the degree program.
-If you are awarded a GTF position, you will still need to provide proof of English language *spoken* proficiency.
-As a Graduate Employee (GE), if you do not submit TOEFL or IELTS scores in the application process for the department, then you will be required to take an English language speaking proficiency test (SPEAK Test) during the mandatory Romance Languages orientation week at the beginning of the academic year.
+Graduate Employment (GE): Please note that these options only clear your English language proficiency requirement for the degree program.
+If you are awarded a GE position, you will still need to provide proof of English language *spoken* proficiency.
+As a GE, if you do not submit TOEFL or IELTS scores in the application process for the department, then you will be required to take an English language speaking proficiency test (SPEAK Test) during the mandatory Romance Languages orientation week at the beginning of the academic year.
 To avoid having to take this test, please submit scores for the TOEFL or the IELTS spoken portions.
-Passing scores for these tests can be found at these links: GTF English Language Requirement; SPEAK Test Information.
+Passing scores for these tests can be found at these links: GE English Language Requirement; SPEAK Test Information.